-Council has delegated appointment decisions to an appointment panel consisting of our Chair, Alex MacKenzie, and:
+Council has delegated appointment decisions to an appointment panel consisting of:

 You will be asked to declare in the application form if you have any prior knowledge of, or connection to, any of the panel.
 The panel will take this into consideration to ensure fairness.

-Please look at our Committees page for more information on each of the committees, including their meeting dates, specific remits, responsibilities and composition which are set out in their Terms of Reference.
+Please look at our Committees page for more information on the equity, diversity and belonging committee and the other CSP committees, including meeting dates, specific remits, responsibilities and composition which are set out in their Terms of Reference.

 ** At the end of the term of appointment, committee members can ask to be considered for reappointment for a second term of four/two years.
 No committee member is able to serve more than eight years.